bolt/site-try-bolt-cm/README.md

 ## Try Bolt Application Repository

+This is an application that allows users to launch a test version of Bolt using a theme of their choice.

+The system currently powers http://try.bolt.cm

 ### How to get a development version running.

 After cloning this repo you'll need to setup a development DB connection.
 This app uses MySQL and the connection